18F/guides/docs/replatforming.md

   title: Introduction
 ```
 In the above front matter:
-- `agile` is the name of the parent collection
+- `parent: agile` references the name of the parent collection.
-- `key` is this page’s unique key
+- `key: Introduction` sets this page's unique key for the sidenav.
-- `order` explicitly sets the order the page should appear in the sidenav
+- `order:1` explicitly sets the order the page should appear in the sidenav (in this case it'll be first).
-- `title` controls what text is displayed in the sidenav.
-This field is optional, and if it’s omitted the `key` value will be displayed
+- `title: Introduction` controls what text is displayed in the sidenav.
+This field is optional, and if it’s omitted the `key` value will be displayed.

 ## Content migration process